 Vietnam is a country full of beautiful scenery, fabulous food and a laid-back lifestyle that will entice you to sit in the sun and sip on iced coffee while snacking on a warm banh mi baguette stuffed with pate, meats and salad.
 But Vietnam also has a few scams up its sleeve.
 Waiting to play out on unknowing tourists.
 Scams that no Vietnam travel blog seem to tell you about.

 This post may contain affiliate links. they cost you nothing but we make a small commission.

 We stayed in Vietnam for a month as part of our year-long round the world backpacking trip and absolutely loved it.
-That is, after we had become wise to a few of the Vietnamese backhanders.
+That is after we had become wise to a few of the Vietnamese backhanders.
 We travelled by bus from Hanoi to Mai Chau where we were lucky enough to sleep in a Thai stilt house next to rice fields before making our way down through the country.
 We took a sleeper train to Phong Nha and then went on to relax in Hoi An.

-We were conned on our very first day of landing and this continued until we hardened up and got wise to the tricks.
-Here are the scams you need to be one step ahead of.
+We were conned with little cheeky scams from our very first day of landing and this continued until we hardened up and got wise to the tricks.
+Here are a few things you need to be one step ahead of.

 The old Taxi Fare Scam.